 Third Hand Smoke Policy

-In accordance with hospital policies, we cannot accept items from smoking homes to be donated to hospitalized infants.
+In accordance with hospital policies, items from smoking homes will not be donated to hospitals for use in the NICU.
 Research has proven that tobacco and tobacco smoke clings to furniture, clothes, walls.
 This is called “third hand smoke”.
 “Third hand smoke” cannot be adequately washed out of fabrics and thus raises the risks for many illness in children.
 Please see the March of Dimes website for more information.

 - Fabrics and yarns must be very soft and machine washable

 - Acrylic yarns are best; cotton yarns are acceptable but tend to work up too stiff for tiny babies.

 - We cannot accept items made with wool or pompadour yarn.

 - Do NOT use yarn that is excessively old.
 Yarn can become dry and brittle with age.

 - Do NOT use “eyelash yarn“ or other similar yarns.
 The nurses report the strings become tangled in equipment.

 - Do NOT use worsted weight yarn for tiny hats or for any blanket for our bereavement program.
 See list of suggested yarns.